WebRPG-org/Darlos9D-TurnBasedStrategy/js/plugins/README-TBS.txt

 	x,
 	y,
 	text,
-	waitOn,
+	soundEffect,
+	dontWaitOn,
 	duration,
 	closeable
 );

-Add a special message window to the screen, at the given map location, with a size based on the text. stayOnScreen will keep the message window at the edge of the screen, if the map location is currently offscreen. text is an array of strings, where each string in the array represents a new line in the message window. waitOn determines whether or not the event processing will wait for the window to close before proceeding, and if false the event processing will continue after opening the window. duration, if set to zero or higher, will automatically close the window after that number of frames.
+Add a special message window to the screen, at the given map location, with a size based on the text. stayOnScreen will keep the message window at the edge of the screen, if the map location is currently offscreen. text is an array of strings, where each string in the array represents a new line in the message window. soundEffect is an object, defined above, that tells what sound effect to play every time the text advances. waitOn determines whether or not the event processing will wait for the window to close before proceeding, and if false the event processing will continue after opening the window. duration, if set to zero or higher, will automatically close the window after that number of frames.
 Normally, if duration is not set or is less than zero, the window will be closed when the player presses ok or cancel buttons.
 With a valid duration, player input will no longer close the window.
 If you wish for the player to still be able to manually close the window even with a valid duration, set closeable to true.

 Multiple windows can be opened concurrently, if multiple are called upon with waitOn set to false.